asdf-format/asdf-standard/docs/source/known_limits.rst

 Tree
 ----

-While there is no hard limit on the size of the Tree, in most practical implementations it will need to be read entirely into main memory in order to interpret it, particularly to support forward references.
+While there is no hard limit on the size of the tree, in most practical implementations it will need to be read entirely into main memory in order to interpret it, particularly to support forward references.
 This imposes a practical limit on its size relative to